November 5, 2023

 (Image by Wilma64)

 The great thing about investing in index funds is that you can outperform most investors, net of costs, over the course of several decades.
 This is purely a function of costs.
 A Vanguard S&P 500 index fund costs 2-3% less per year than the average actively managed fund.
-This means that, after a few decades, you’ll be ahead of roughly 90% (or more) of all active investors.
+This means that, after a few decades, you’ll be ahead at least 80% (or more) of all active investors.

 You can do better than a broad market index fund if you invest in a solid quantitative value fund.
 Such a fund can do at least 1-2% better per year, on average and net of costs, than a broad market index fund.